WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 Then we can attach `@Box` in the `_$storage` property brought by the macro expansion such that we can eliminate generating the `makeStorageUniqueIfNeeded` function in place.
-This reduces the redundancy and increased the speed of compilation.
+This reduces the redundancy and increases the speed of compilation.
 The macro's implementation is more sophisticated now.

 ```swift